ist-dsi/wp-jquery-ui-slider-captcha/README.md

 This plugin was developed by the Computer and Network Services of Técnico Lisboa due to usability concerns with the traditional captcha tool.
 We wanted to provide a more fluid and quick interaction to the user, while maintaining the validation pattern that a web form requires.
 This plugin was inspired in similar approaches found in the web.

+This plugin is currently on WordPress plugins repository, and it is called [Slider Captcha](http://wordpress.org/plugins/slider-captcha/).

 ## Usage

 After the plugin initialization, the CAPTCHA should appear *automagically* on your theme's comment form.
 If not, of if you want to use the captcha in other part of your template/plugin, you may do like this: